Hats repping long-ago businesses selling out in Sonoma Valley

 He’s not the only multi-generational Sonoman who had the idea to produce caps that pay homage to their family histories in this Valley.

-Patrick Hellen, whose part of Sonoma’s rodeo-riding Millerick family, recently resurrected the branding from “Go Broke Carrle Co.” with his own hat, a nod to the family’s old Schellville ranch.
+Patrick Hellen, whose part of Sonoma’s rodeo-riding Millerick family, recently resurrected the branding from “Go Broke Cattle Co.” with his own hat, a nod to the family’s old Schellville ranch.

 Maci Bettencourt of the Church family did the same thing, with a throwback hat featuring branding from Church’s Milk Transportation.